 The final phase of the planning process included the refinement of preliminary planning concepts and implementation strategies into a Final Comprehensive Plan Update.
 Additional community workshops were also conducted to gain additional feedback on Plan recommendations from Yorkville residents and stakeholders.
 Specific development concepts and illustrations were also prepared as part of a revised Comprehensive Plan for feasible development sites along Illinois Route 47 both north and south of the Fox River.
-The Comprehensive Plan Update was adopted by both the Plan Commission and the City Council in August 2016.
+The Comprehensive Plan Update was reviewed one final time by the Steering Committee prior to the start of the formal Plan adoption process by the Planning and Zoning Commission and the City Council on June 5, 2016.
+The City's Economic Development Committee, composed of City Council aldermen, also conducted a review on July 5, 2016.
+Planning and Zoning Commission and City Council review will commence in July 2016.